ravi-inventam/wordpress-plugin/readme.txt

-=== Simple Testimonials ===
+=== Testimonials-slider ===
 Contributors: yourname
-Tags: testimonials, reviews, custom post type, shortcode Requires at least: 5.0
+Tags: testimonials, reviews, custom post type, shortcode, slider Requires at least: 5.0
 Tested up to: 6.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A simple testimonials system with custom post type, custom fields, and shortcode display.
+A testimonials slider system with custom post type, custom fields, smooth animations, and shortcode display.

 == Description ==

-Simple Testimonials is a WordPress plugin that allows you to easily manage and display customer testimonials on your website.
+Testimonials-slider is a WordPress plugin that allows you to easily manage and display customer testimonials with smooth slider animations on your website.

 **Features:**